Pornography in the United Kingdom: Age verification

 With the passing of the Digital Economy Act 2017, the United Kingdom became the first country to pass a law containing a legal mandate on the provision of age verification.
 Under the act, websites that publish pornography on a commercial basis would have been required to implement a "robust" age verification system.
 The British Board of Film Classification (BBFC) was charged with enforcing this legislation.
 After a series of setbacks, the planned scheme was eventually abandoned in 2019.
+The new rules have affected all websites, including social media like Reddit, Bluesky, Discord and X, platforms and apps to use Age verification by 25 July 2025 to comply with Online Safety Act 2023.